comparison guide

 See how Anna handles a veterinary clinic call.

-Call +1-656-333-8526 to talk to Anna now, or book a demo and we will walk through your IDEXX Cornerstone integration and emergency routing setup.
-Most veterinary clinics are live within 5-7 days -- no number porting, BAA available, no long-term contract until you are ready.
+Book a demo and we'll walk through how Anna works alongside IDEXX Cornerstone and your emergency routing setup.
+Most veterinary clinics are live within 5-7 days -- no number porting, no long-term contract until you are ready.
+Our HIPAA Business Associate Agreement program is in development; contact us for current status.